 4. Make a shopping list

-- Plant-based milk – There are lots of different kinds, I would suggest starting with soya milk for in tea, oat or almond milk for in coffee and whatever you fancy for on cereal.
+- Plant-based milk – There are lots of different kinds.
+I suggest starting with soya milk for tea, oat or almond milk for coffee, and whatever you fancy for cereal.

-- Nutritional yeast – It looks weird but vegans add it to pretty much every dish because it tastes great and is super healthy
+- Nutritional yeast – It looks unusual, but vegans add it to almost every dish because it tastes great and is super healthy.

-- Vegan mayonnaise – This vegan mayonnaise is great for dipping or use to make your coleslaw or potato salad
+- Vegan mayonnaise – This vegan mayonnaise is great for dipping or making coleslaw or potato salad.

-Other vegan staples which should probably be on your list are:
+Other vegan staples that should probably be on your list are:

 - Seasonal fresh fruit